GenStatLeipzig/CKDGen_ChrX/README.md

     * REML: estimation of heritability for eGFR and UA
     * REML bivariate: estimation of genetic correlation between eGFR and UA
 11) **Lookup of reported variants**: replicate findings of *Graham et al*, *Kanai et al* and *Sakaue et al* (successful if nominal significance and concordant effect is observed)
-12) Trans-ethnic meta-regression analysis: accounting for mixed ethnicities by using MR-Mega
+12) **Trans-ethnic meta-regression analysis**: accounting for mixed ethnicities by using MR-Mega
     * Get an overview of MR-Mega results and check results for MetaGWAS loci
     * Generate Forest plots for MR-Mega hits